Brigadeiro Recipe (Brazilian Truffles)

 Serve cold or at room temperature.

-How to Store Homemade Brazilian Brigadeiros
+How to Store Homemade Brazilian Fudge Balls

-Move the truffles to an airtight container and keep in the refrigerator for up to 2 weeks.
+Move the truffles to an airtight container and keep them in the refrigerator for up to 2 weeks.
 Avoid stacking the balls so they stay pretty.

 Brigadeiros are fantastic for freezing!
-We recommend that you first flash freeze them by setting them on a baking sheet (either lined with parchment or with the truffles in individual paper wrappers) and placing them in the freezer for one hour until hard.
+We recommend that you first flash-freeze them by setting them on a baking sheet (either lined with parchment or with the truffles in individual paper wrappers) and placing them in the freezer for one hour until hard.
 Then carefully place the balls in an airtight plastic bag, and keep them in the freezer for up to 3 months.